dmbarbour/wikilon/docs/AwelonLang.md

 *Aside:* Awelon systems are free to consider non-terminating evaluation to be an *error*, and perform static termination analysis by default.
 This analysis must be sensitive to arity annotations so we can support coinductive data types.

-## Labeled Data - Records and Variants

-Many programming languages heavily leverage *labeled* data.

-Labeled sum types (aka variants) allow us to discriminate on the label.
-Labeled product types (aka records) allow us to maintain a collection of labeled data.
-Primitive sum `(A + B)` and product `(A * B)` values are simple and sufficient for many use cases.
-But labeled data is self-documenting (the label informs the human) and extensible (easy to introduce new labels).

-Labeled data can be encoded using 'deep' primitive sum types.

-Consider constructors `mkL = [inL] b` and `mkR = [inR] b` for primitive sum types, as described under *Data*, above.
-We can construct 'deep' sums using sequences like `mkL mkL mkR mkR mkR mkL mkR mkR`.
-Since that's verbose, let's shorthand it as `LLRRRLRR`.
-We can encode arbitrary information within this left-right-left sequence.
-Consider one possible encoding:

-        type N v = (v + N v)
-        type T v = (v + N (T v))

-Here, `N` labels a value `v` with a unary-encoded natural number.
-For example, `LRRR` would encode a label `3` Then `T` encodes a sequence of natural numbers.
-For example, `LLRRRLRRLRRRR` encodes a sequence `2 1 3`.
-Of course, we'll view this in reverse order upon deconstruction, so we might say instead that we have encoded the sequence `3 1 2`.
-If we encode a sequence of character codepoints like `102 111 111`, we can encode a text labels like `foo`.
-Expansion to an `LLRRR...` string is over 300 characters long in this case, so I won't bother.
-But it could be abstracted to something like `"foo" label`.

-*Aside:* We could leverage [entropy coding](https://en.wikipedia.org/wiki/Entropy_encoding) or related techniques.
-The encoding needs only to be deterministic and unique.

-A singular labeled value is essentially an element from a variant type.
-A *collection* of labeled values, with at most one instance of each label, would then serve as our 'record' structure.
-Records might double as as a dispatch layer: given a variant and a record, we can find a label within the record matching the variant's label and use that to determine how to process the variant's value.
-In context of deep sum labels, we might represent records as a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) on the `LLRRRLRRLRRRR...` path.

-This encoding of labeled data with deep sums has some nice properties.

-The simple `(sum)` type remains applicable.
-The other major option for encoding labeled data is label-value pairs, but that requires dependent types because the value type depends on the label.
-Also, we can extend the prefix of a label, to represent data namespaces or routing.
-And we can encode flexible merging of records, extraction of a subrecord with a common prefix, and similar features.

-*Note:* Awelon language does not provide special support for labeled data.
-This is left to *Editable Views* and *Acceleration*.

-## Deferred Typing and Macro Evaluation
+## Gradual Typing and Macro Evaluation

 In context of metaprogramming, it is frequently useful to work with intermediate structures for which we do not know the type.
 For example, consider:

         1 2 3 4             "abcx → ax^2 + bx + c"  runPoly
         "Red Warrior" 42    "%s takes %d damage!"   printf

 In scenarios like these, computing the type of `runPoly` or `printf` independent of context may require sophisticated dependent types.
-On the other hand, computing a type for `"abcx → ax^2 + bx + c" computePoly` or `"%s takes %d damage!" printf` might only require some partial evaluation before type checking.
+But computing a type for `"abcx → ax^2 + bx + c" computePoly` or `"%s takes %d damage!" printf` might only require some partial evaluation before static type checking.
+This implies staging similar to macro evaluation.

 To make this intention explicit, I propose annotation `(dyn)`.
 Example usage: